laurieodgers/koa-api-framework/README.md

 # Necessary files
 These may be passed in as arguments to koa-api-framework in the future.
-I am open to suggestions on how to make this more user friendly.
+I am open to suggestions on how to make this more user friendly. s

-- /raml/api.raml - the RAML specification for the API
 - /controllers/ - controllers based off the api structure.
 Eg an API structure of https://api.foo.com/v2/auth will require /controllers/auth/index.js.
 More information can be gained from the example given under /example.

+# Returning data to the client
+- `this.data` within your controllers allows you to return data to the client
+- Any errors thrown within your controllers will be caught by the framework in order to always present JSON to the client.
+To throw an error and return a HTTP status code and message to the client, use `throw new Error("418:I'm a teapot!");` where 418 is the status code, and "I'm a teapot!" is the error message to the user.

 # Example
-An example can be found under /example
+An example can be found under /example.

 # Installation
 Using npm: